tantainnovative/ndpr-toolkit/DEPLOYMENT_GUIDE.md

    - Make changes to your code
    - Commit using conventional commit format: `type(scope): description`
    - Push to the main branch
-   - GitHub Actions will automatically deploy to Vercel
+   - GitHub Actions will automatically deploy to GitHub Pages

 2. **For Releases**:
    - Go to the "Actions" tab in your GitHub repository